joshuadavidthomas/django-bird/docs/configuration.md

 Controls whether components automatically receive a `data-bird-id` attribute containing a unique identifier.
 Defaults to `True`.

-See [Component Identification](params.md#component-identification) for more details on how this works.
+See [Component ID Attribute](params.md#component-id-attribute) for more details on how this works.